5 Days on the Amalfi Coast: The Perfect Itinerary

 Most tours depart in the morning and run 4–6 hours, covering the Grotta dello Smeraldo, the Furore Fjord, hidden beaches, and sea caves accessible only by water.

 A private boat allows you to set your own pace and swim where you want — for a couple or small group, splitting the cost is genuinely worth it.
-Book a private Amalfi Coast boat tour here.
-For a shared tour at better value, see group boat tour options here.
+Book a private Amalfi Coast boat tour on Viator.
+For a shared tour at better value, see group boat tour options on Viator.

 Afternoon: Hidden Gems